testdevlab/TestUI/README.md

 * #### Installing Appium

-Appium can be installed in one of two ways: via NPM or by downloading Appium Desktop, which is a graphical, desktop-based way to launch the Appium server.

 *Installation via NPM*
 If you want to run Appium via an npm install first you will have to install Node.js and NPM (use nvm, n, or `brew install node` to install Node.js.
 Make sure you have not installed Node or Appium with sudo, otherwise you'll run into problems).